ExpediaGroup/quibble/README.md

 ![Bee quibble-data on hive.](quibble.png "Data Validator.")

+## Status ⚠️

+This project is no longer in active development.

 ## Overview
 Quibble is a data validator tool to allow testers, developers and analysts to define and execute test-cases involving data.
 Quibble is able to compare data from one or more data platforms, assert on the outcome, highlight any data differences and produce generated report output.
 Commonly used test scenarios such as sampling queries and minus query output can be easily automated and validated.
 Data ETL testing, migration testing and database upgrade testing are the key areas where Quibble can be utilised the most.
 In principle, you can use Quibble to test data on some of the common data sources like below.
 In fact, Quibble can be utilised on any relational database that can be connected via JDBC drivers.
 - Hive
 - db2